Preserving and Expanding Access to the Archive of Organic Architecture

 Processing and preservation of newly acquired collections

-Cataloging and digitization for access
+Cataloging and digitization to expand access

-Expansion of archival and research capabilities
+Growth of archival and research capabilities

 Collaboration with researchers, curators, and institutions